 What’s in your bag during a concert?

-My favourite combination is the Fujifilm X-T2 + XF16mm F1.4.
+My favorite combination is the Fujifilm X-T2 + XF16mm F1.4.
 In addition I use quite often the XF16-55mm F2.8 or for bigger stages my XF50-140 F2.8.
 I usually have as well my X-T1 in my bag.
 For portraits I use either the XF35mm F2 or XF 56mm F1.2 and for any fun shoots and overviews I have a Samyang 8mm F2.8.
 Although I own as well a XF10-24mm F4, I have not really used it a lot for music photography.

 Are you shooting RAW or using one of the film simulations mode in JPEG?

 90% of my shots are taken in RAW.
-My favourite film simulations are classic chrome and Acros.
+My favourite film simulations are Classic Chrome and Acros.
 I started to like Arcos when I got a Fujifilm X-Ppro2 for testing, but I had to wait until I got my X-T2 to use it myself as it is unfortunately not available for the X-T1.

 Do you have any advice to give to someone who wants to begin a music photography career?